Jacquesng/Privo/DIG-CEN.pdf.md

 # Remediations

-Dilligence Incternational Group uses the outcomes of the aforementioned controls and procedures to identify shortcomings in the existing control environment.
+Privo IT, LLC uses the outcomes of the aforementioned controls and procedures to identify shortcomings in the existing control environment.
 Once identified, these shortcomes are remediated by improving existing controls and procedures, and creating new controls and procedures as needed.

 # Communications

-Dilligence Incternational Group communicates relevant information regarding the functioning of the above controls with internal and external parties on an as-needed basis and according to statutory requirements.
+Privo IT, LLC communicates relevant information regarding the functioning of the above controls with internal and external parties on an as-needed basis and according to statutory requirements.

 ## Internal

-Dilligence Incternational Group communicates control outcomes, anomalies, and remediations internally using the following channels:
+Privo IT, LLC communicates control outcomes, anomalies, and remediations internally using the following channels:

 - Slack
 - Email